- Observing The Weather

 Geostationary satellites orbit the earth above the equator at an altitude of 35,700 km.
 They orbit at the same speed as the earth’s rotation, so that each satellite appears stationary with respect to the rotating earth.
 Images from a geostationary satellite cover about one third of the earth’s surface.

 MSS receives geostationary satellite data from the Japanese Himawari satellites and the Chinese Feng-Yun satellites.

 Polar-orbiting satellites orbit at lower altitudes of around 800 km, and normally cross the equator 15 times a day.
 The satellites pass through a particular point on the earth’s surface twice daily at the same local time.

 Due to their relatively low altitude and greater variety of onboard sensors, polar-orbiting satellites images are far more detailed (but less frequent) than those from geostationary satellites.
 They are used particularly for environmental monitoring of land/forest fires, smoke haze and volcanic ash.

 MSS receives polar-orbiting satellite data from the US National Aeronautical and Space Administration (NASA) and National Oceanographic and Atmospheric Administration (NOAA) satellites.

 MSS operates a network of four ground-based lightning detection sensors located in the north, south, east and west regions of Singapore.
-The system detects and locates a lightning stroke by means of triangulation using at least three sensors.
-Electromagnetic waves detected by the sensors are transmitted to a central processor that determines the location and characteristic of each lightning stroke.
+The system detects and locates a lightning strike by means of triangulation using at least three sensors.
+Electromagnetic waves detected by the sensors are transmitted to a central processor that determines the location and characteristic of each lightning strike.